 On further reflection, however, this association of low and high is perhaps not so jarring, since, even as Evangelus and the villa’s owner wouldn’t have encountered one another, the worlds of Rome’s lowest and highest social strata very much informed one another.
 For one thing, Evangelus and Gaudenia present themselves as enjoying a lifestyle that was not all that far removed from the pleasures of a luxury villa.
 That is, in addition to the wool-working scenes, the sarcophagus’s sculpture packs many perks of fancy Roman life into the composition.
 One of the deceased is shown wearing a toga (which was reserved just for citizens) and reclining on an elegant couch with lathe-turned legs.
 The cup in his left hand and the bunch of grapes in his right suggest that a festive dinner is in full swing; further confirmation lies with the three-legged table holding a fish and an uncorked bottle resting below the couch.
 His wife Gaudenia returns Evangelus’s cheerful gesture with a toast of her own.
 In other words, the central scene shows them living the high life.

-Detail of central scene of sarcophagus panel showing a reclining man holding a cup
+Detail of central scene of sarcophagus panel

-Front Panel from a Sarcophagus (detail of central scene), about AD 180, Roman.
+Front Panel from a Sarcophagus (detail of central scene), about A.D.
+180, Roman.
 Marble, 18 5/16 × 68 1/8 × 6 5/16 in.
-Getty Museum, 86.AA.701
+The J. Paul Getty Museum, 86.AA.701

 Faced with upstarts like this, those perched atop Rome’s social pyramid sought ways to counteract the threat.
 One strategy was to classify only one’s own behavior as appropriate, and thus to define others’ acts as déclassé.
 If we trust no less an authority than the great statesman Cicero, elite Romans perpetuated the story that wealth properly derived from landholdings, not from commerce or from what they disparaged as sordid trades, a category under which wool-working would likely be classified.

-This struggle points up how—to a degree that we perhaps don’t appreciate as 21st-century Americans, cruising past one another’s neighborhoods from the distance of interstates—Romans of all stripes were very much mixed up in one another’s lives.
+This struggle points up how—to a degree that we perhaps don’t appreciate as twenty-first-century Americans, cruising past one another’s neighborhoods from the distance of interstates—Romans of all stripes were very much mixed up in one another’s lives.
 If we were to look at just about any city block in Pompeii, for example, we would see a jumble of workshops, bars, and houses, both small and large.
 Even within large dwellings, it wasn’t as though small nuclear families rattled around echoing spaces.
 Rather, big houses held big households, and the elite were constantly surrounded by slaves, former slaves, and dependents of all other sorts, who shared their housing, attended to their needs, or managed commercial enterprises for them (thus insulating them from “dirty work”).

 That proximity didn’t mean that all Romans led similar lives.
 In fact, Romans were highly conscious of the social hierarchy, and took nearly every opportunity to spell out differences.
 When a community gathered in the theater or amphitheater for a play or for arena events, for instance, society was literally stratified by legal status.
-The highest ranking, such as senators or someone like the villa’s owner, got the primo seats near the action, and the poor were relegated to the nosebleed section (if they made it in at all).
+The highest ranking, such as senators or someone like the villa’s owner, got the primo seats near the action, and the poor were relegated to the nosebleeds (if they made it in at all).
 We might think a similar situation still obtains today, but there was a crucial difference.
 Back then you couldn’t save up your sesterces and plop down courtside at the ancient equivalent of a Lakers game next to the Roman Jack Nicholson; this was a matter of the law.

 Panoramic photograph showing the interior of the Roman Colosseum as it stands today